 A cancer cluster is defined by the Centers for Disease Control and Prevention (CDC) as a "Centers for Disease Control and Prevention, “About Cancer Clusters,” accessed June 21, 2021, https://www.cdc.gov/nceh/clusters/about.htm.greater-than-expected number of cancer cases that occurs within a group of people in a geographic area over a period of time.”
 Because there are more than 100 different types of cancer with a wide range of causes, it is often difficult to definitively establish the existence, let alone the cause, of a cluster.
 The investigation process is often prolonged and scientifically, politically, and emotionally fraught for the individuals and communities that form a suspected cancer cluster.
 National Cancer Institute, "Cancer Clusters," August 29, 2018 [last updated], https://www.cancer.gov/about-cancer/causes-prevention/risk/substances/cancer-clusters-fact-sheet.In 576 cancer cluster investigations in the United States over 20 years, only 72 had a statistically significant increase in cancer rates, and only one had a clear common cause.
-Even in a well-documented cluster where the source of exposure appears to be self-evident, the presence of other common risk factors in the population,“Research on Adverse Health Effects Related to Rocky Flats,” Colorado.gov, accessed June 22, 2021, https://www.colorado.gov/pacific/sites/default/files/HM_sf-rocky-flats-adverse-health-effects.pdf.
+Even in a well-documented cluster where the source of exposure appears to be self-evident, the presence of other common risk factors in the population,“Research on Adverse Health Effects Related to Rocky Flats,” cdphe.colorado.gov, accessed January 13, 2023, https://cdphe.colorado.gov/rocky-flats-historical-public-exposure-studies.

 such as smoking, can lead investigators to declare the cause inconclusive.
 Because many potentially hazardous exposures occurred in the context of national security—for instance, to workers at the Rocky Flats plutonium production facility—it can be difficult to establish even basic information about exposures endured by civilian workers.
 For struggling caregivers and grieving communities, an indeterminate investigation not only fails to explain their suffering but also forecloses the possibility of establishing accountability and receiving compensation for debilitating illnesses.

 Every diagnosed case of cancer (other than non-melanoma skin cancers) is reported to a central state registry to track cancer incidence, assess prevention results, and evaluate treatment outcomes on a population-scale.
-In Colorado, the registry is part of the Colorado Department of Health and the Environment.
+In Colorado, the registry is part of the Colorado Department of Public Health and the Environment.
 However, under CDC guidelines, state public health departments generally do not proactively identify and investigate cancer clusters.
 Rather, an investigation begins when a concerned or affected citizen reports a suspected cluster—often after compiling significant lay research, on their own time, and on top of the burden of attending to their own or their family’s health needs.
 An investigator then contacts the reporter and draws on cancer registry data to establish background information such as number of cancer cases, demographics, type of cancer, and potential causes.
 Analysis of these data determines if a statistically significant difference exists between the number of cancers in the cluster population compared to census data.
 If there is not a significant difference, then investigation stops.

 If the investigation proceeds, the third stage determines the feasibility of an epidemiological study.
 Investigators confirm cancer cases, undertake an extensive literature review on the given cancer(s), evaluate environmental factors for proven carcinogens, and begin study design.
 Finally, step four involves a full epidemiological investigation to ascertain the source of the cluster by a process known as causal inference.
 Douglas L. Weed, “Environmental Epidemiology: Basics and Proof of Cause-effect,” Toxicology 181-182 (2002): 399-403, https://doi.org/10.1016/S0300-483X(02)00476-6.To establish causality, investigators look for five criteria: the relationship between the hypothesized cause and disease, the time of exposure, the amount of exposure, the likelihood that the exposure caused the illness, and the consistency among different populations.